 UK implementation of the CBD

-Recognising the devolution of powers across the UK, the UK-CHM provides information on the implementation of the CBD in the UK separately for England, Northern Ireland, Scotland and Wales.
+Recognising the devolution of powers across the UK, the UK CHM provides information on the implementation of the CBD in the UK separately for England, Northern Ireland, Scotland and Wales.
 Further information is also provided on the implementation of the CBD in the UK’s offshore environment

-To aid joint implementation of the CBD across the UK, the four governments of the UK work towards a mutually agreed UK post-2010 Biodiversity Framework.
-The individual biodiversity strategies of the four governments of the UK, along with the UK Post-2010 Biodiversity Framework, combine to form the UK's National Biodiversity Strategy and Action Plan (NBSAP)
+To aid joint implementation of the CBD across the UK, the four governments of the UK are working together on a joint approach to implementing the Kunming-Montreal Global Biodiversity Framework (KM-GBF).
+The four countries of the UK and the UK Overseas Territories and Crown Dependencies have worked together to produce one joint National Biodiversity Strategy and Action Plan (NBSAP).

 The four governments of the UK jointly fund the Joint Nature Conservation Committee (JNCC).
 JNCC has a statutory role to advise all the governments of the UK on the development and implementation of biodiversity conservation policy that has impacts across more than one country of the UK (i.e. across the governmental jurisdictions of the UK).
 JNCC has a further statutory role in providing advice on the development of conservation policy outside of the UK (including in the Overseas Territories and Crown Dependencies).
 JNCC advises UK CBD delegates attending meetings of the CBD and JNCC staff usually attend CBD meetings as part of the UK delegation.